jandolezal/licence/holders/README.md

 from the Czech [Energy Regulatory Office website](https://www.eru.cz/licence/informace-o-drzitelich) for selected business type, e.g. for electricity or heat production.

-Few metadata like licence number, name of the holder, address, etc.
+This will extract few metadata about license holders like licence number, name of the holder, address, etc.

-Before using --dev option download xml files manually to `samples` directory from the web.

 ## Usage